Day 1 of Pyrenees Tri Camp with Embrace Sports

 When I got back, there was time for a shower and some photos of the beautiful scenery before Alan served his spaghetti Bolognese.

-Overall, it was a fantastic first day, but after the early start, I felt exhausted and was grateful to get into bed!
+Overall, it was a fantastic first day.
+After the early start, I felt exhausted and was grateful to get into bed!